Drawings in Tekla Structures

 A building object is always created in a model, but it is also represented as a drawing object in a drawing in which its properties can be modified.

 , or delete building objects; all changes to building objects are made in the model.
-That is why the drawings are always up-to-date.
-For example, dimensions and marks in drawings are always correct.
+That is why the drawings are always up to date, and dimensions and marks in drawings are always correct, for example.
 You can filter out parts and bolts in drawings using the filtering tools, or make them invisible by hiding them.

 You can create drawings at any stage of the project.
 Creating single-part, assembly and cast unit drawings requires that the model is numbered, so you need to plan and perform the numberingprocess of assigning position numbers to parts, cast units, assemblies, or reinforcement

 In Tekla Structures, the position numbers assigned in the numbering are shown in marks and templates, for example.